kiennt2/wordpress-docker/README.md

 NOTE: make sure to have the same `.env` file on both environments, especially the database credentials and WordPress

+We have two methods to transfer data between local and cloud environments:

 1. Use the `backup-to-disk.sh` script to create a backup of your WordPress site on the source environment (local or cloud).